sanabel-al-firdaws/sanabel-al-firdaws.github.io.old/src/content/docs/en/intro.md

 ---

-in the name of Allah the Most Gracious, the Most Merciful,  I greet you
+in the name of Allah the Most Gracious, the Most Merciful,  I greet you with the same greeting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3ODE5NjI4NiwtMTQyMjQyMzU0LC0yMD
+eyJoaXN0b3J5IjpbMTk1OTg1Mzk4NCwtMTQyMjQyMzU0LC0yMD
 g4NzQ2NjEyXX0=
 -->